RomainTT/yapyseq/doc/devdoc.md

 There are different kinds of sequence variables:
   * Built-in variables, created and managed by yapyseq.
 For instance, the return value of nodes.
 They are read-only for users.
-  * User constants, defined in the sequence file and given by user when he runs the sequence.
+  * User constants, defined in the sequence file or given by user when he runs the sequence.
 For instance, a comment about the run.
 They are read-only for users.
   * On-the-fly variables, created during the run of the sequence, for instance